Catalin-Ionascu/clickgroup23/README.md

 <Write what each group member did>

-Rares Dica Contribution:
+**Rares Dica** Contribution:

 My personal contribution consisted of:
 - helping in finding a relevant project
 - having a big contribution in building the coverage script for calculating the coverage
 - dealing with organizational matters such as structuring the repository
+- doing my part regarding the whole main tasks: instrumenting my functions, screenshotting the results for the before and after coverages

+**Constantin-Catalin Ionascu** Contribution:

+My personal contribution consisted of:
+- helping in the final moments of finding a relevant project
+- forked the repository
+- set up organizational rules for using the repository, such as patterns
+- assisting team members in setting up different tools, such as coverage.py and lizard
-- doing my part regarding the whole main tasks: instrumenting my functions, screenshoting the results for the before and after coverages
+- doing my part regarding the whole main tasks: instrumenting my functions, screenshotting the results for the before and after coverages